NY attorney general seeks Trump’s testimony in civil probe | WTOP News

 Trump’s representatives did not immediately response to requests for comment.
 A message seeking comment was left with Trump’s lawyer, Ronald Fischetti.
 James’ office declined to comment.

+A spokesperson for the Manhattan district attorney’s office, which is conducting a parallel criminal investigation into Trump’s business dealings, said Thursday that the interview request “is not part of the criminal investigation.”

-In the past, the Republican ex-president has decried the investigation as part of a “witch hunt.”
+In the past, the Republican ex-president has decried the investigations as part of a “witch hunt.”

-James, a Democrat who is running for governor, has spent more than two years looking at whether Trump’s company, the Trump Organization, misled banks or tax officials about the value of assets — inflating them to gain favorable loan terms or minimizing them to reap tax savings.
+James, a Democrat, has spent more than two years looking at whether Trump’s company, the Trump Organization, misled banks or tax officials about the value of assets — inflating them to gain favorable loan terms or minimizing them to reap tax savings.

 Requesting Trump’s testimony is a first step in a process that could eventually lead to issuing a subpoena and going to a judge to order him to cooperate if he were to refuse.